linpengcheng/PurefunctionPipelineDataflow/doc/annotation_is_unnecessary.md

 The difference between the two:

-1. Put it in the code, or put it in the data, it's just a configuration.
+1. "Put it in the code" vs. "Put it in the data", it's just a configuration.

-2. Intrusion code and intrusion data.
+2. "Intrusion code" vs. "Intrusion data".

-3. Interpreted by the compiler and interpreted by the code.
+3. "Interpreted by the compiler" vs. "Interpreted by the code".

 I think metadata (annotation) manipulation (or viewing) is not convenient, So I don't like to use this technology.